jmz3/RSP-Project-VOT-Sim/Docs/Docs.md

 Publishing a geometry_msgs/PoseWithCovarianceStamped message to /initialpose to initialize robot’s position in the environment.
 It then subscribes to /odom and /fake_goal to transcribe the waypoint information from geometry_msgs/Point to geometry_msgs/PoseStamped and publishes to “/move_base_simple/goal”.

 # 3. Launch Files

+### start_simulation.launch

+This launch file offers a basic overview.
+It will launch an environment in the Gazebo and spawn the model for Turtlebot3.
+It will also start the teleop interface so that the turtlebot3 can be driven around the environment.
+Lastly, it will also start RVIZ to display the scan results of the LiDar.

+### project_init.launch
+To launch this part, type the following command in a new terminal:

+This is the first “real” section of our project. “control_mode” is by default as “auto”, which allows turtlebot to autonomously navigate and avoid obstacles during map building.
+To manually navigate turtlebot, please add the command “control_mode:=teleop” to use keyboard for robot motion control.
+This launch file brings up Gazebo, Rviz, SLAM, and nodes “controller_node” and “rqt_reconfigure”.
+Inside the rqt_reconfigure interface, by choosing “controller_node” and then “Switch_to_navigation” , the dropdown offers an option to terminate SLAM map building process.
+Selecting “yes(1)” to stops all nodes and map will be saved to the path “/home/the $USER/Downloads/map”.

+### nav_simulation.launch

+This is the second section of our project.
+This launch file will launch Gazebo and RVIZ.
+Initially, the robot will be placed in a patrol mode and travel around the simulated environment by following a set of pre-determined waypoints.
+Via a random number generator, at certain time, the robot will be asked to move in front of the ball.